QuothMe/quothme/README.md

 #### Quote Schema
 the general structure of a quote model is as follows:
 ```
-author: string,
+author: @quote.user.first_name, @quote.user.last_name
-said: text
+citation: text
-img:string,
-tags: string
+image:string,

 ```
 *author* is a string intended for a person's name.
 In the future, it may be possible to update the author value to actually be a reference to a registered user account.

-*said* contains the text of a quote. there is not currently a set limit on quote length.
+*citation* contains the text of a quote. there is not currently a set limit on quote length.

 *img* is intended to be used as a decorative backdrop.
 We can find a way to